mbodm/wingetupd/README.md

 When using _WinGet_ to install and update Windows software, `wingetupd.exe` just wants to make your life a tiny bit easier, by updating all your software (or better said: a specific bunch of software) within a single call.

-`wingetupd.exe` is specifically __not__ designed to install packages, that are actually not already installed on your machine.
-It´s sole purpose is just to update your installed applications.
+`wingetupd.exe` is specifically __not__ designed to install packages, that actually are not already installed on your machine.
+It´s sole purpose is just to update your installed packages.
 Means: Before you can update some of your applications with this tool, you have to install them "by hand" or by using _WinGet_.
-In short: The tool can not (and want not) install any software.
+In short: This tool can not (and want not) install any software.
 It´s just there for updating your already existing software.

-Btw: _WinGet_ is imo a __fantastic!__ tool, to manage all your Windows applications and keep your Windows software up2date.
+Btw: _WinGet_ is imo a __fantastic!__ piece of software, to manage all your Windows applications and keep your Windows software up2date.
 Fat kudos :thumbsup: to Microsoft here!
 For more information about _WinGet_ itself, take a look at: https://docs.microsoft.com/de-de/windows/package-manager/winget

 ### How it works
 - When started, `wingetupd.exe` first searches for a so-called "package-file".
 The package-file is simply a file named _packages.txt_, located in the same folder as the `wingetupd.exe`.
 The package-file contains a list of _WinGet_ package-id´s (__not__ package-names, this is important, see [Notes](#Notes) section below).